Amos Milburn

-Joseph Amos Milburn (April 1, 1927 – January 3, 1980) was an American rhythm-and-blues singer and pianist, popular in the 1940s and 1950s.
-He was born in Houston, Texas, and died there 52 years later.
+Joseph Amos Milburn (April 1, 1927 – January 3, 1980) was an American R&B singer and pianist, popular in the 1940s and 1950s.
 One commentator noted, "Milburn excelled at good-natured, upbeat romps about booze and partying, imbued with a vibrant sense of humour and double entendre, as well as vivid, down-home imagery in his lyrics."

 Life and career

-Milburn was born in Houston, one of thirteen children.
+Milburn was born in Houston, one of 13 children.
 By the age of five, he was playing tunes on the piano.
-He enlisted in the United States Navy when he was fifteen and earned thirteen battle stars in the Philippines.
-He returned to Houston and organized a sixteen-piece band playing in clubs in the city.
+He enlisted in the United States Navy when he was aged 15.
+He returned to Houston and organized a 16-piece band playing in clubs in the city.
 He was managed by William and Geneva Church.

-Milburn was a polished pianist and performer and in 1946 attracted the attention of a woman who arranged a recording session with Aladdin Records in Los Angeles.
+Milburn was a polished pianist and performer and, in 1946, attracted the attention of a woman who arranged a recording session with Aladdin Records in Los Angeles.
 Milburn's relationship with Aladdin lasted eight years, during which he recorded more than 75 sides.
 This included his cover version of "Down the Road a Piece" (1946), a blues song with a Texas boogie, that is similar in many respects to rock music.
 However, none of his recordings were popular until 1949, when seven of his singles got the attention of the R&B audience.
 "Hold Me Baby" and "Chicken Shack Boogie" reached numbers eight and nine on Billboards survey of 1949's R&B best-sellers.

 He became one of the main performers associated with the Central Avenue music scene in Los Angeles.
 He was also a popular touring artist.
 He won awards from Down Beat magazine (Best Blues and Jazz Star) and Billboard magazine (Top R&B Artist).
 Among his best-known songs was "One Scotch, One Bourbon, One Beer".
-In 1950 his recording of Maxwell Davis' "Bad, Bad Whiskey" reached the top of the R&B record chart.
+In 1950 his recording of Maxwell Davis' "Bad, Bad Whiskey", reached the top of the R&B record chart.
 It was the first of a series of drinking songs he recorded (none written by Milburn, but several composed by Rudy Toombs).
 However, there is no evidence that he had an alcohol problem.